 Taking a Working Holiday in Japan

 Japan has a working holiday agreement with several countries.
-If you’re a citizen of one of the lucky nations then rejoice, because the process is easy as matcha cream pie, and you’ll find yourself fully immersed in Japanese culture in no time!
+If you’re a citizen of one of the lucky nations then rejoice, because the process is easy as matcha cream pie, and you can find yourself with sexy travel job whilst being fully immersed in Japanese culture!

 More often than not, we limit ourselves by thinking that working holidays are only for gap year students or new graduates.
 This couldn’t be farther from the truth.
 If you’re tired of your mundane job or just want a little breather for a year, then taking this kind of trip could be just the ticket.
 Grown up gap years are becoming more and more popular.